Fresh Kills Landfill Closed in 2001, but Large Landfills Still Loom

 As the landfill transforms into public parkland, the project is an example of how to plan for a greener future.
-But each year, mass amounts of trash are still trucked, trained, ferried, and shipped all around the globe.
+But trash is still produced and then shipped to landfills around the world.
 While most garbage ends up at established landfills, there are waste accumulations in four of the world’s oceans that continue to grow.
 Here are three of the world’s current largest receptacles of waste.

 Apex Regional Landfill – Las Vegas, NV

 Located just a few miles outside Las Vegas Nevada, Apex Regional Landfill is the largest operating landfill in the United States.
 At 2,200 acres, it has the same footprint as Freshkills Park.
 Each day Apex accepts 10,500 tons of municipal solid waste for Las Vegas and the surrounding area.
 It has been open for over 25 years, and it has a projected lifespan of 250 years, putting its expected closure date near 2250.
 Apex Landfill also has a methane capture system in place and produces 11 megawatts of electricity a year, enough to power about 11,000 homes.

 Laogang Landfill – Shanghai City, China